Health

 Bacteria entering the urinary tract

 Your risk for chronic UTIs increases if there is a transfer of genital or anal bacteria into the urinary tract.
-Unlike the vagina or the anus, the urinary tract is a sterile environment.
-Bacteria can enter the urinary tract during sexual intercourse, poor hygiene or improper wiping after using the bathroom.
+Bacteria can enter the urinary tract during sexual intercourse or improper wiping after using the bathroom.
 More rarely, it can be result from structural connections between organs.
 While uncommon, trauma, inflammation or frequent infections can create unwanted connections between the urinary tract and the vaginal canal or the gastrointestinal tract.
 These connections, called fistulas, create internal passages for bacteria that are difficult to diagnose without direct visualization using a scope or contrast-based imaging.

 Difficulties in self-care

-Individuals with medical problems that make it difficult to maintain good hygiene, such as dementia, spinal cord injuries or other mobility limitations, also have an increased risk of UTIs.
-For example, those who use incontinence products such as pads can get soiled with feces.
+Individuals with medical problems that make it difficult to maintain personal care habits, such as dementia, spinal cord injuries or other mobility limitations, also have an increased risk of UTIs.
 Urinary catheters (tubes inserted into the urethra and the bladder for the collection of urine) also increase the risk of chronic urinary tract infections, as they may introduce outside bacteria into the urinary tract.

 Decrease in estrogen

-A decrease in estrogen leads to a higher chance of developing UTIs.
+A decrease in estrogen can cause changes in the urinary tract, leading to a higher chance of developing UTIs.
 This makes menopausal or post-menopausal women more susceptible to developing chronic infections compared to pre-menopausal women.

-There are many risk factors for chronic UTIs, including medical, structural and hygienic factors.
+There are many risk factors for chronic UTIs, including medical and structural factors.
 If you are suffering from chronic UTIs, talk with your healthcare provider to find the potential cause and appropriate treatment.

 Sources: